How to fix iPhone Force Restart not working – easy guide (Updated)

 Go to Settings > General > Software Update> Download and install available updates.

-To deal with low battery issues connect your iPhone to a charger and allow it to charge for at least 15 minutes to ensure there’s enough battery charge.
+If you can’t force restart iPhone due to low battery connect your iPhone to a charger and allow it to charge for at least 15 minutes to ensure there’s enough battery charge.
 Sometimes, a faulty charger can also hinder the charging process.
 In such a case, try using a different charger and cable.

 To use the correct button sequences to perform iPhone force restart, press the following button combinations on different iPhone models: